bonitasoft/bonita-doc/md/admin-application-groups-list.md

 4. Click on _Save_.

 ### Modify users within a group
-In the way we conceive the pertainance of a user to an organization, it is only possible to add both a role and a group (what we call a membership) to a user.
+In the way we conceive the way a user pertains to an organization, it is only possible to add both a role and a group (what we call a membership) to a user.
 For example, "Assistant"(role) of "Human Resources"(group).
 1. Go to _Organization_/_Users_.
 You navigate to the [Users](admin-application-users-list.md) page.
 2. In the row of a user, click on the _View user details_ icon